dkuromi1/hostel-nextjs/SITE_ADMIN_GUIDE.md

 | `breakfastHours` | Breakfast time text |
 | `baseKeywords` | Default SEO keyword list (used with page metadata) |

+NOTE: Base price is picked up from the 18 bed dorm price in `roomTypes`

 **Important:** If you change the **WhatsApp number**, update **`phoneDisplay`**, **`phoneRaw`**, and **`whatsappUrl`** together.
 The booking buttons use `whatsappUrl` from this file.

 ---